RIKI-05/haxplore-2.0-submissions/submission_README.md

 #### Overview

-_Explain about your project, the vision behind it and how it helps enhance lifestyle, etc._

-#### Technology used

 _We built an overall food traceability system that allows customer to compare what they get and what they are served with.
 It will allow the user to scan the QR on the food product and the user will be directed to a web page of that product where they will see the comparision between the real information and the information given to them .
 The real information will be kept in the database maintained by the trustworthy third party, and user will be able to compare and decide if the product is safe for consumption or not._

+#### Technology used

+_Technologies used._
+*Python( Opencv, pyzbar webbrowser libraries)
+*HTML
+*CSS

 #### Screenshots/Demo Video